Vanilla-OS/sdk/docs/contributing.md

 within the SDK.
 Follow these guidelines:

 - **Logical Grouping:**\
-   Group related functionalities together to provide a clear structure.
+   Group related functionalities together to provide a clear structure, for example, the `system` package contains functions for interacting with the system in many ways, such as managing processes, users etc., we are not placing all the functions in the same file, but we are grouping them in multiple files, for example, the `system` package contains the following
+  files: `proc.go`, `user.go` and so on, this provides a clear structure and makes it easier to find the functions you are looking for by looking at the package structure.
 - **Avoid Overcrowding:**\
    If a package becomes too large, consider breaking it into sub-packages for better organization, but keep the structure as flat as possible.